catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard.rst

    Catalyst Cloud.
 2) Log in to the dashboard at https://dashboard.catalystcloud.nz/
-3) As a new user to Catalyst Cloud your initial cloud project will come with a pre-configured private network and a router connected to the internet in the Hamilton region.
+3) As a new user to Catalyst Cloud your initial cloud project will come with a pre-configured private network and a router connected to the Internet in the Hamilton region.
 We still cover the proper steps to creating these networking resources in this tutorial; in the case you wish to follow these steps to create a network on a different region.